 The Product Owner role is unique, and in that, he/she is the primary point of contact for all the relevant stakeholders.
 He/she must make sure there is an appropriate buy-in from customers along with management and development teams.
 This is important for the smooth execution of the project and product delivery.

 Communicating Customer Vision

 A Product Owner needs to have a clear perspective on customer goals and objectives.
 This needs to be adequately defined and communicated with all the relevant stakeholders.
 This includes the customer, development team, scrum master, project team, and corresponding business managers.

 Adept and Anticipate Customer Needs

-A Product Owner must have an adequate market and industry experience, not just to understand, but also anticipate customer needs.
+A Product Owner must have adequate market and industry experience, not just to understand, but also to anticipate customer needs.
 A Product Owner should also understand the customer requirements from a journey lifecycle perspective.
-This will help him/her know long term customer goals and anticipate changes and new requirements better.
+This will help him/her know long-term customer goals and anticipate changes and new requirements better.

 Evaluation of Progress

 A Product Owner must be able to liaison and monitor each phase of the product development cycle.
 At each iteration, the Product Owner must be a part of the product development review and suggest any changes or improvements on behalf of the customer.
 Based on the feedback from the Product Owner, the development team can then make necessary changes or modifications to the product features.